banerjixplores/climacrop_health/README.md

 ## Hypothesis and how to validate?

-- **Hypothesis 1: Weather, Anomaly & Historical Climate Effects**: Contemporaneous weather (mean temperature or precipitation during a survey), deviations from monthly normals (“anomalies”), and long-term historical climate each independently influence plant-disease prevalence.
+- ### **Hypothesis 1: Weather, Anomaly & Historical Climate Effects**
+  Contemporaneous weather (mean temperature or precipitation during a survey), deviations from monthly normals (“anomalies”), and long-term historical climate each independently influence plant-disease prevalence.

-- **Hypothesis 1 validation**:
+- ### **Hypothesis 1 validation**

 **Weather (contemporaneous), anomalies, and historical climate each influence disease prevalence.**